harveyvn/event-crawler/README.md

 - Crawl events (date, time, location, title, artists, works and image link).
 - Insert data into database (PostgresSQL), with a self-defined schema.
 - Run on different machines with docker compose.
-- User interactive prompts in Python with ease.
+- Use interactive prompts in Python with ease.
 - Export PostgreSQL tables to a CSV file.
 - 70% code coverage by unit tests.